 What Started it All

+Six years ago, I received a telephone call that changed my life forever, but let’s rewind a bit.
 A few years back, I wrote a handful of articles for an online business directory called Our Seniors.
-Writers won’t be surprised to know the compensation was meager at best.
-But I was on cloud nine because those articles represented a decades-old dream of becoming a published author.
+Writers won’t be surprised to learn the compensation was meager, and I wasn’t even allowed publishing credit!
+But I was on cloud nine because those articles started it all.
+They represented a decades-old dream of becoming published.

-How I landed that first writing gig is strange indeed (although in hindsight, I suppose not).
-It represents an honest-to-goodness, serendipitous chain of events that only happens in folkloric tales featuring benevolent fairy godmothers.
+How I landed that first writing gig is strange indeed—although in hindsight, I suppose not.
+It indicates an honest-to-goodness, serendipitous chain of events that only happens in folk tales featuring benevolent fairy godmothers.

-There I was, happy as a clam, sitting in my home office, working on procuring construction projects for a lead referral company when my boss called to offer me a “fantastic” opportunity.
+There I was, happy as a clam, sitting at my desk working on procuring construction projects for a lead referral company, when my boss called to offer me a “fantastic” opportunity.
 I was to be switched from Editorial to Sales, and wasn’t I “overcome with joy!”

-Hmmm.
-Oh, goody, thought Iladen with sarcasm, heavy with dread.
-Noooo, I wasn’t overcome with jooooy because Sales and I have a precarious relationship.
+As a matter of fact, no, I wasn’t overcome with joy because Sales and I have a precarious relationship.

-Salesmanship comes naturally to me, and it’s a necessary trait for anyone employed in procurement – particularly, privately funded construction project information procurement.
-It’s a mouthful – I know!
-And it’s a field known for hoarding its secrets.
+Salesmanship comes naturally to me, and it’s a necessary trait for anyone employed in procurement—particularly, privately funded construction project information procurement.
+It’s a mouthful, I know!
+And it’s a field known for hoarding secrets.

-I’ve also worked in various Sales positions requiring all sorts of quotas, but those careers never suited me, and I didn’t suit them.
+I’ve also worked in various Sales positions, having to fill all sorts of quotas, but those careers never suited me, and I didn’t suit them.

-Editorial required salesmanship as well and instilled a monthly monetary bonus based on production.
-So, a “quota” had to be maintained, especially if you had your eye on the bonus prize, which I did, like any other Red-Blooded American Woman working in an upwardly-mobile career.
+Editorial also required salesmanship and offered a monthly monetary bonus based on production.
+So, a quota had to be maintained, especially if you had your eye on the bonus prize, which I did, like any other red-blooded American woman working in an upwardly mobile career.

 The freedom was liberating.